agustinosputri/agustinosputri.github.io/educationportfolio.md

 ## Learning Management System

 ### Discord
+- Set up a server for a personal development program including setting up automated bots, creating channels and work on the server logistics.

-- Class Dojo
+### Class Dojo
+- Set up a school server for an after school tutor online learning space for K1 to K6.

-- Canvas
+### Canvas

-- Google Classroom
+- Help with organizing contents and announcement related to a course.